Ada-Developers-Academy/daily-curriculum/week04/tuesday/dictionary.md

 # Scrabble Dictionary

-In the dictionary folder is a Words which can be used via the following interface:
+In the dictionary folder is a Words class which can be used via the following interface:

 ```ruby
 require 'words'